beginner-corp/lambda/readme.md

 In the example above our functions are executed in series passing event through each invocation. `valid` will pass event to `authorized` which in turn passes it to `save`.
 Any `Error` returns immediately so if we make it the last function we just send back the resulting account data.
 Clean!

 #### :floppy_disk: save a record from a dynamodb trigger :boom::gun:

-AWS DynamoDB can invoke a Lambda function if anything happens to a table.
+AWS DynamoDB triggers invoke a Lambda function if anything happens to a table.
+The payload is usually a big array of records. `@smallwins/lambda` allows you to focus on processing a single record but executes the function in parallel on all the results in the Dynamo invocation.
+For convenience the same middleware chaining is supported.

 ```javascript
 var lambda = require('@smallwins/lambda')